DataDog/undocumented-aws-api-hunter/README.md

 python3 -m pip install -r requirements.txt
 ```

+Install the [ChromeDriver](https://chromedriver.chromium.org/downloads) for your operating system.
+This is required for Selenium.
+The process for this will depend on your OS so I will keep it vague.
+I used parts of [this](https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/) guide (once you have `chromedriver` installed you can stop.
+No need to complete the other steps) for a Linux machine.

 ## Usage

 Please create an IAM user in your account with console access.
 Then export the following environment variables with the associated info: `UAH_USERNAME`, `UAH_PASSWORD`, and `UAH_ACCOUNT_ID`.
 With those variables set you can run the tool.